Dawn-Protocol/dawn-erc20-erc777/README.md

 ![staking deployment](docs/deployment/staking.png)

-* Staking contract is in-house, written from the scratch
+* Staking contract is in-house, written from the scratch.

-* Users can stake their tokens and get an id for their stake
+* Users can stake their tokens.
+Each stake needs the exact amount of tokens defined by the staking contract.

-* These ids can be parsed fron Ethereum event logs.
-A server-side component we call cashier reads these events and can perform actions on user accounts based on them.
+  The user must assign a stake id for their staking, and the stake is referred by this id in the events and unstaking.

-* Later, after the stake period is expired, the user can `unstake()` their tokens using the given id
+* Later, after the stake period is expired, the user can `unstake()` their tokens using the given id.

-* User can run multiple stakes a the same time, though there is no real use case for this
+* User can run multiple stakes a the same time, though there is no real use case for this.

-* Staking contract has `Recoverable` trait to help users with the issues of missending wrong tokens on the contract
+* Staking contract has `Recoverable` trait to help users with the issues of missending wrong tokens on the contract.

 * There is a special account, `stakingOracle`, that can set the stake amount and period.
   This gives flexibility e.g. to automate staking amount to follow a predefined US dollar